On today’s episode, I am joined by Samara Lane, a relationship and ROCD coach.

 It is a big commitment and we should take that seriously.
 Now, how does somebody know?
 Is it at a level where it’s problematic versus this is just kind of normal relationship concerns that everybody goes through?

 Samara: Such a good question and one that we really struggle with when we’re trying to discern what’s the anxiety and what are legitimate issues or challenges that we’re having.

-Me and my partner have had to work a lot on communication, work a lot on how do we navigate a relationship and a partnership?
+Me and my partner have had to work a lot on communication, work a lot on how to navigate a relationship and a partnership.
 How do we navigate conflict?
 So those are really common challenges that aren’t red flags.
 They’re just part of being in a relationship, and tends to happen when there’s anxiety is it triggers us.